algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 After she has finished her high school studies, she enrolled herself to an institute of Technology in Mumbai for 2 years.
 She then got graduated and is now beginning to work for a indian society specialized in robotics in Bangalore.

-The society is seeking for a tool to improve the design of their robot arms, and they got in contact with Harfang 3D's sociatey.
-So, they sent Naisha in France by airplane with a mission to test Harfang's softwares.
+The society is seeking for a tool to improve the design of their robot arms, and they got in contact with Harfang 3D's society.
+So, they sent Naisha in France by airplane with a mission to test Harfang's solutions.

 ### 5.3.3 Goals:
 Naisha wishes to use her F# skills to help her society finding a software tool to improve their productivity.